by Brian K. Asbury

 “Yeah, sure, Professor.
 It’s just the same feedback as usual.
 But it’s not so bad with something that isn’t actually alive.
 I knew this was gonna happen, though.
 It always does, so why do we need to test it?”

-“Because I need specific data if I’m going to try to figure out how our powers actually work,” said the disembodied voice of Professor Martin Stein, unheard, of course, by anyone other the individual who shared this red, white, and gold-costumed body with the flaming hair, known to the world at large as Firestorm.
+“Because I need specific data if I’m going to try to figure out how our powers actually work,” said the disembodied voice of Professor Martin Stein, unheard, of course, by anyone other than the individual who shared this red, white, and gold-costumed body with the flaming hair, known to the world at large as Firestorm.

 “Well, it beats me how this helps, Professor,” Ronnie Raymond’s voice said, issuing from Firestorm’s mouth.
 “I mean, we already know that our powers don’t affect anything organic.”